 6. Balance discipline with rewards

 For those with more than one child, the challenges may multiply.
-But it can a challenge can be either positive or negative, and hopefully as your first child grows and mature, that can also be another positive reinforcement or source of help with your younger children.
+But it can a challenge can be either positive or negative, and hopefully, as your first child grows and matures, that can also be another positive reinforcement or source of help with your younger children.